-- They can provide references - They are prepared to take out the necessary "Application for Inspection".
-If the person you are considering for the installation tells you that an electrical inspection is not required or suggests that you apply for the inspection on his or her behalf, find someone else to do the work. - They will provide a written estimate of the cost of the work. - You ask about the amount of experience the electrical contractor has installing alternative generation systems. - If the electrical contractor is providing the electrical equipment as part of the installation ensure that they are providing and installing approved equipment. - They will provide you with a copy of the "Certificate of Inspection".
-The Local Distribution Company will require a copy of the "Certificate of Inspection" before they will finalize the connection agreement with you.
+- They can provide references - They are prepared to apply fort the necessary Notification of work if the person you are considering for the installation tells you that an electrical inspection is not required or suggests that you apply for the inspection on his or her behalf, find someone else to do the work. - They will provide a written estimate of the cost of the work. - You ask about the amount of experience the electrical contractor has installing alternative generation systems. - If the electrical contractor is providing the electrical equipment as part of the installation ensure that they are providing and installing approved equipment. - They will provide you with a copy of the "Certificate".
+The Local Distribution Company will require a copy of the "Certificate" before they will finalize the connection agreement with you.
 You may wish to hold back final payment until you get this certificate.

-4. File a Completed Application for Inspection with the Electrical Safety Authority
+3. File a Completed Notification of work with the Electrical Safety Authority

-Before beginning the electrical work (or within 48 hours), your electrical contractor must file an Application for Inspection with the Electrical Safety Authority and pay the appropriate fees.
+Before beginning the electrical work (or within 48 hours), your electrical contractor must file Notification of work with the Electrical Safety Authority and pay the appropriate fees.
 For the installation of micro-generation systems the submission and approval of plans is not required.
 If you are the homeowner and you are doing the work (not recommended) you are responsible for filing the application for inspection.